RoryMurchison/battleship-pp3/README.md

     - Allow player to determine variables such as grid size, number of ships to be guessed and turns available.

+## Data Model

+Within this code, I primarily relied on the use of global variables and functions.
+A main function ran the game code, calling other functions when necessary.
+Once the game was set up, a while loop was used to repeat the functions needed for the turns until the game was finished.

 ## Testing

 I have manually tested this project by: